lethain/staff-eng/src/markdown/stories/rick-boone.md

 **_How does this role compare to a TPM role?_**

 This is an interesting question, because I was just thinking about the distinction between Chief of Staff and my own role the other day.
-Within the Infrastructure Leadership Team, we have the strategic advisor and program managers, and in the past, we’ve also had someone who filled a Chief-of-Staff role.
+Within the Infrastructure Leadership Team, we have the strategic advisor and program managers, and in the past, we’ve also had someone who filled a Chief of Staff role.

 The way I see it, the program managers are an organization-scoped operational role.
 They're working at a high-level, ensuring that the major programs and areas within Infra are progressing along and evaluated at a regular cadence, operationalizing efforts + initiatives, etc. The Chief of Staff role was one which ensured that the entire leadership machine was working well together - that all the people, groups, messaging, etc, involved in running and leading Infra were operating effectively.